ukaea/parallel-preprocessor/Readme.md

 ## [Developer document and guide] (./DeveloperGuide.md)

++ compiling and packaging on Linux, MacOS, Windows
++ archicture, parallel, user interface, API, documentation design

 ---

 ## Contribution

-Please submit issue and fix pull request from this repository.
+Please submit issue on gihtub issues, and send in your fix by PR, see more details in [workflow for contribution](./wiki/Contribution.md)

-Note:  the main branch of this repo is `main` not `master`.

 ## Acknowledgement